pedroalmir/cloud_study/README.md

 The script will create the necessary folder structure, download the application code, then build the images using the docker files and, finally, start the services as defined by the docker-compose file.
 To stop them, use the command: `$ docker-compose down` or `$ docker-compose stop`.
 The image below shows the services running with the command `$ docker ps`.

 ![running-services.png](https://raw.githubusercontent.com/pedroalmir/cloud_study/master/docker/images/running-services.png)

+**Update May 19, 2020**: this application is offline to avoid costs on AWS.